segmentio/segment-docs/README.md

 Here, you can contribute to the Segment Documentation site.

+**Note**: On Friday, October 1st, the default branch of this repository was changed from `master` to `develop`.
+If you have a fork of `segment-docs`, please ensure the default branch of the fork is updated accordingly.

 ## Overview

 This repository contains the documentation website code and source files for https://segment.com/docs.